Hiberno-English: Derived words from Old and Middle English

 Another class of vocabulary found in Hiberno-English are words and phrases common in Old and Middle English, but which have since become obscure or obsolete in the modern English language generally.
 Hiberno-English has also developed particular meanings for words that are still in common use in English generally.

 Other words

 In addition to the three groups above, there are also additional words and phrases whose origin is disputed or unknown.
-While this group may not be unique to Ireland, their usage is not widespread, and could be seen as characteristic of the language in Ireland.
+While this group may not be unique to Ireland, their usage is not widespread, and could be seen as characteristic of Irish English.

 Grammar and syntax

 The syntax of the Irish language is quite different from that of English.
 Various aspects of Irish syntax have influenced Hiberno-English, though many of these idiosyncrasies are disappearing in suburban areas and among the younger population.

-The other major influence on Hiberno-English that sets it apart from modern English in general is the retention of words and phrases from Old- and Middle-English.
+Another feature of Hiberno-English that sets it apart is the retention of words and phrases from Old and Middle English that are not retained otherwise in Modern English.